White Plains, New York: Bus

 Bee Line is Westchester County's public bus system and several routes pass through White Plains offering local service to many surrounding communities.
 A few routes serve the Bronx and connect with the New York City subway.
 The main Bee Line hub in White Plains is the Trans-Center, adjacent to the Metro-North station.
 Other regional bus services that serve White Plains include the Hudson Link to Rockland County; Leprechaun Lines to Poughkeepsie; CT Transit's I-Bus to Stamford, Connecticut; as well as Greyhound, Trailways and Coach USA service to upstate New York and Long Island.

 Fire department

-The city of White Plains is protected by professional firefighters of the City of White Plains Fire Bureau, part of the Department of Public Safety, but commonly referred to as the "fire department"(WPFD).
+The city of White Plains is protected by professional firefighters of the City of White Plains Fire Bureau, part of the Department of Public Safety, but commonly referred to as the "fire department" (WPFD).
 The White Plains Fire Department is currently the seventh-largest fire department in the state of New York.
-The WPFD currently operates out of 5 fire stations, located throughout the city, with each shift commanded by a deputy chief.
-The WPFD also operates a frontline fire apparatus fleet of 5 engines, 3 ladders, 1 rescue, and numerous other special, support, and reserve units.
+The WPFD currently operates out of five fire stations located throughout the city, with each shift commanded by a deputy chief.
+The WPFD also operates a frontline fire apparatus fleet of five engines, three ladders, one rescue, and numerous other special, support, and reserve units.

 Media

+Newspaper

 The Journal News, the major daily newspaper for the Lower Hudson Valley region, is based in White Plains.
 The current paper, owned by the Gannett Company, was formed in 1998 by the merger of eleven local papers in Westchester and Rockland counties.

-White Plains is also referenced in season 6, episode 11 of Friends as the location of where Rachel bought an apothecary table that was shipped from Pottery Barn's White Plains location.